drizla01/Home-page/README.md

 # Home-page
-This is task on building a login page for website
+This is simple task for a login on a webpage